coreos/rpm-ostree/docs/architecture-core.md

 in a similar fashion to the in-kernel `overlayfs`.
 (See also https://github.com/ostreedev/ostree/issues/2281)

+Scripts can mutate content in `/etc` and `/usr`, but this should generally be restricted to updating "cache files".
+Example of this are `ldconfig` and `gtk-update-icon-cache`.

+Scripts see a minimal, read-only view of `/var`.
+It is explicitly not writable.
+This helps ensure offline updates are possible; a package script running client side cannot affect persistent system state.

 ### Kernel handling

 ostree is entirely oriented around bootable filesystem trees;